 While most naked yoga classes are for men, some women’s classes have found willing students.
 The class pictured below has recently started in Brisbane, Australia.
 Called FEMPOWERMENT, it is a women’s only naked yoga class begun by Jessa O’Brien.

 There is also a new mixed sex naked yoga group in New York and Boston called Naked in Motion taught by Willow Merveille and others, which emphasizes accepting one’s body as it is without shame or self-criticism.
 Women and trans persons are given the option to wear bottoms in the interests of menstrual positivity and equity.

 One other sample I will mention is the Austin Men’s Naked Yoga group.

 This group has been around for a while and has become known for their annual outdoor yoga camp in which outdoor physical activities are combined with yoga practice.
 This kind of camping experience attracts those who are into naturism.
-Similar outdoor retreats are offered by other men’s naked yoga groups.
+Similar outdoor retreats are offered by other men’s and women’s naked yoga groups.

 So here are four reasons naked yoga groups get started.
 They give gay men a chance to meet one another in a non-sexual context.
 Women’s classes can be about women’s empowerment.
 All naked yoga classes are about developing a positive attitude toward one’s body.
-And a lot of naturists or nudists enjoy opportunities for nude activities.
+And a lot of naturists enjoy opportunities for nude activities.
 But these groups are tapping into a long tradition in the history of yoga that offer a spiritual reason for nakedness.
 For that history we go back to ancient India.